mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/byom.md

 format='ray_server';
 ```

 Training will take a while given that this model is a neural network rather than a simple logistic regression.
-You can check its status with the query `SELECT * FROM mindsdb.predictors WHERE name = 'byom_ray_serve_nlp';`, much like you'd do with a "normal" MindsDB predictor.
+You can check its status with the query `#!sql SELECT * FROM mindsdb.predictors WHERE name = 'byom_ray_serve_nlp';`, much like you'd do with a "normal" MindsDB predictor.

 Once the predictor's status becomes `trained` we can query it for predictions as usual: